 4. PROSO MILLET AND ITS HEALTH BENEFITS:

-Proso Millet (Panicum miliaceum) is able to evade drought by its quick maturity.
+Proso Millet (Panicum miliaceum) is able to evade drought through its quick maturity.
 Being a shorter duration crop (60–90 days) with relatively less water requirement, this escapes the drought period and, therefore, offers better prospects for intensive farming in dryland areas.
 Under rainfed conditions, generally, proso millet is grown during the Kharif season, but in areas where irrigation facilities are available, it is profitably grown as a summer catch crop in high-intensity rotations.

-It is preferred for extreme soil and climatic conditions as it yields reasonable harvest even in degraded soils under adverse weather conditions.
+It is preferred for extreme soil and climatic conditions as it yields a reasonable harvest even in degraded soils under adverse weather conditions.
 Proso Millet is mainly cultivated in Madhya Pradesh, Eastern Uttar Pradesh, Bihar, Tamil Nadu, Maharashtra, Telangana, Andhra Pradesh, and Karnataka.

-It contains a good amount of protein, carbohydrates, fats, dietary fiber, minerals, magnesium, micro and macronutrients that have antioxidant properties and provide enough zinc, vitamin B6, and iron for daily functioning.
+It contains a good amount of protein, carbohydrates, fats, dietary fiber, minerals, magnesium, and micro and macronutrients that have antioxidant properties and provide enough zinc, vitamin B6, and iron for daily functioning.
 It is easily digested because they are non-acid forming.
 They are rich in fiber which helps in making the stomach full for a long period of time and prevents overeating.